Keeper-Security/secrets-manager/sdk/javascript/packages/gcp/README.md

 * warn
 * error
 * fatal

-All these levels should be accessed from the LoggerLogLevelOptions enum.
-If no log level is set, the default log level is info.
+All these levels should be accessed from the `LoggerLogLevelOptions` enum.
+If no log level is set, the default log level is `info`.
 We can set the logging level to debug to get more information about the integration.
+`
 You're ready to use the KSM integration 👍
 Using the GCP KMS Integration